 - An effective levy on sweetened beverages following the UK's example would provide an incentive for soft drinks companies to reformulate their products.

-- Mandatory traffic light labelling on the front of food packages, based on strict thresholds for sugar, fat and salt, would enable consumers to make informed buying decisions.
+- Mandatory traffic light labelling on the front of food packages, the so-called "Nutri-Score", based on strict thresholds for sugar, fat and salt, would enable consumers to make informed buying decisions.

 What is foodwatch doing?